Working at Amsterdam UMC

 About your workplace

-The primary appointment will be at the AMC location; part-time secondment to the VUmc location is possible.
+The primary appointment will be at the AMC location; secondment to the VUmc location is possible.

 The Pediatric Abdominal Center at Emma Children’s Hospital/Amsterdam UMC is the leading expert center in the Netherlands for managing this condition, while the Tytgat Institute is a pioneer to pre-clinical research in liver and intestinal diseases.
 Together, our goal is to advance knowledge of the causes of intestinal failure and develop innovative therapies to improve outcomes for affected children.